Get more value from your analytics fast.

 Does cost constrain access and innovation?

-Performance is more than saving time – better performance means your organization can produce more.
-Unsupervised machine learning results in many “blind” models that can generate good answers, but paying for each iteration of that large project is far less than ideal.
-This is especially true when the technology is slow: The data scientists will limit their tournament to fewer models to optimize the cost.
+Performance is more than saving time.
+Better performance means your organization can produce more.
+Automated machine learning (AutoML) results in many models that can generate good answers, but paying for each model iteration of a large project is far less than ideal.
+This is especially true if the technology is slow.
+The unintended result is that data scientists will limit their tournament to fewer models to optimize cost – to the detriment of the project.

-In examples like the one shared in Figure 4, our research demonstrated that SAS can run twice as fast as leading OSPs that use nine times as much infrastructure.
-This enables data scientists to run more models without driving up costs.
+In examples like the one shared in Figure 3, SAS’ research demonstrated that SAS can run much faster than leading OSPs that use more infrastructure.
+This enables data scientists to run more models without inflating costs.

 In short, bigger tournaments equal better answers.
 But the cloud cost structure requires an additional framework that has not been a consideration in prior computing ecosystems: achieving the desired goals while ensuring value within cost constraints.

-Unsupervised learning and modeling time happen while the meter is running in the cloud.
-This offers a new dynamic for users who are now responsible for the cost of their analytic design time.
+All the steps required in developing machine learning models happen while the meter is running in the cloud.
+This offers a new dynamic for users who are now responsible for the cost of their analytic design time in addition to runtime costs.

-Furthermore, citizen data scientists and business analysts need to be enabled to perform higher-level analytics without being overburdened by cost constraints or writing a large amount of code.
-This is why no-/low-code interfaces with SAS algorithms can be incredibly powerful.
+Citizen data scientists and business analysts need to be able to perform higher-level analytics without being overburdened by cost constraints or writing a large amount of code.
+This is why no-code/low-code interfaces using SAS algorithms can be incredibly powerful.
 They avoid the coding and overhead.
 They lower time to code models, offer approachability to new users and eliminate the need to ensure the data, math algorithm and chip are as close as possible to perfect harmony.

 The other element in this dynamic is that the cost decisions are now in the hands of the teams running the models – not with the IT or purchasing departments.
 In the cloud, system engineers procure the infrastructure, choose the algorithm, select the amount of data – and now carry the fiscal responsibility when they run their workloads.